 we’re pleased to welcome you here.
 You’ll see it’s worth your while.
 Enjoy the fascination of timber frame construction on a more than 3000 Km long route.

-The German Half-Timbered House Road, founded in 1990, runs meanwhile from the river Elbe to the Black Forest through seven federal states (Saxony, Lower Saxony, Saxony-Anhalt, Hesse, Thuringia, Bavaria and Baden Wuerttemberg) and is divided into seven regional routes.
+The German Half-Timbered House Road, founded in 1990, runs meanwhile from the river Elbe to the Black Forest through eight federal states (Saxony, Lower Saxony, Saxony-Anhalt, Hesse, Rheinland-Pfalz, Thuringia, Bavaria and Baden Wuerttemberg) and is divided into seven regional routes.

 In the meantime, more than 100 timber frame towns have joined up under the slogan ”Half-Timbered unites“ in order to coordinate their marketing.
 The German Half-Timbered House Road doesn’t only join unique landscapes, historic sites and carefully restored monuments but above all the people who live and work there.